Whether it's an outbreak in your family or in the food supply, follow these tips to find the cause and the cure.

 Call your doctor if your symptoms don’t go away.

 Many cases of foodborne illness and the stomach flu pass without the need for medical attention.
 Because you’re unable to keep the contents of your stomach inside, the biggest concern is dehydration.
-Drink plenty of fluids to prevent it.
+Drink plenty of fluids (think, Pedialyte, Gatorade, Powerade and water) to prevent it.

-When you feel like eating again, stick to simple, unseasoned foods that won’t upset your stomach.
-Dr. McMurray recommends the BRAT diet — bread, rice, applesauce and toast.
+When you feel like eating again, stick to simple, unseasoned foods that won’t upset your stomach, like the BRAT diet — bread, rice, applesauce and toast.

-“Generally, I would not recommend eating until the vomiting has stopped for one hour.
-Keep your diet as bland as possible and avoid irritants to the stomach such as spicy foods, alcohol, tobacco, sweets and fried foods,” he advises.
+Keep your diet as bland as possible and avoid irritants to the stomach such as spicy foods, alcohol, tobacco, sweets and fried foods.

 While many people recover quickly without medical assistance, you should not try to go it alone if your symptoms persist.
 The stomach flu and foodborne illnesses hospitalize millions of people every year.
 A fever above 104, dehydration, blood in your vomit or stool and prolonged vomiting or diarrhea point to a more severe case.